 More often than not, investment company shares tend to trade at a discount.

-An investment company trading at a discount can be a buying opportunity.
+When an investment company trades at a discount, it can be a good opportunity to buy.
 However, you shouldn’t assume that buying at a discount is automatically a good thing.
 The price of investment company shares depends on a whole range of things, including the sentiment towards the investment company, its investment strategy and the type of investments it holds.
 There may be a good reason why it is trading at a discount.

 If you invest in an investment company it should be for the long term, so changes in the discount shouldn’t make too much difference – but it’s worth understanding nevertheless.

-- If you buy at a discount and the share prices rises faster than the NAV, narrowing the discount, you’ll get a better return than the underlying NAV.
+- If you buy at a discount and the share price rises more than the NAV, narrowing the discount, you’ll get a better return than the NAV.

 Because investment companies are public limited companies (plcs), they have independent boards of directors, just like any other plc.
 The directors’ duty is to look after your interests as an investor, by ensuring the company is as successful as possible.

 The directors meet several times a year and monitor the company’s performance.
 They answer to the shareholders, which means you have some say in how the company is run.